History of flags: Roman standards

 While China, Greece, and Persia are all known to have used cloth banners to designate parts of their armies, in ancient times, it was the Romans who made the most widespread use of flag like symbols to represent their army.
 These banners, also known as a vexillum, (Note: In medieval times the pastoral staff of the bishop often had a small scarf attached to it.
 This was known as the vexillum, and was supposed to be derived from the Labarum because of its association with the first Christian emperor, Constantine the Great.) were used to represent each army unit starting around 100 BC.
 The vexillum was composed of a piece of cloth fastened to a cross bar at the top of a spear, sometimes with fringe around the outside.
 The only extant Roman vexillum is dated to the first half of the 3rd century AD and is housed in the Pushkin Museum of Fine Arts.
 It is an almost square piece of coarse linen cloth with the image of the goddess Victoria.

 Roman emperors used a banner similar in form called a labarum.
 It frequently bore upon it a representation of the emperor, sometimes by himself and sometimes accompanied by the heads of members of his family.
 It became associated with Constantine the Great and later Christianity after he supposedly marched under a labarum bearing the Chi Rho.
 These Roman standards were guarded with religious veneration in the temples of the metropolis and chief cities of the empire.

-Another Roman standard that was wide spread by the time of the 4th century author Vegetius was the draco or dragon, a symbol originally borrowed from the Parthians some time after the death of Trajan.
+Another Roman standard that was widespread by the time of the 4th century author Vegetius was the draco or dragon, a symbol originally borrowed from the Parthians some time after the death of Trajan.
 It would take the form of a dragon affixed to a lance with silver jaws and a body of colourful silk.
 When the wind blew down its open jaws the body would become inflated, similar to a windsock.
 It would sometimes contain a device to produce a shrill whistle sound, and was used to intimidate enemy troops.